Fall Into Coverage

 Everyone has a story within the school — and it’s the job of the yearbooker to capture and tell that story.
-Challenge your staff in the month of October to make this your most inclusive book yet.
+Challenge your staff this fall to make this your most inclusive book yet.

 For Yearbook Advisers